No one understands the importance of in-person learning more than educators and parents.

 - Reduce class sizes to ensure social distancing.

 - Promote a method for faculty and staff to report health, safety, and academic issues related to the pandemic without fear of reprisal.

 - Create a clear policy (respecting HIPAA) for identifying high-risk students and employees.

 - Provide flexible use of paid sick leave that does not come out of accrued sick leave.
-The institution should fund this from the paid two weeks in the Emergency Paid Sick Leave Act, Families First Coronavirus Response Act (should it be extended), or employers should provide extensions either voluntary or through collective bargaining.
+The institution can fund this from the American Rescue Plan, such as utilizing ESSER and ESSER II funds, and other pandemic relief funds or employers should provide extensions either voluntary or through collective bargaining.
 No negative repercussions will occur for sick leave when required by policies and/or advised by medical professionals.